drupal-ukraine/advanced_forum/README.txt

 2) In the themes directory of the module is a directory called "advforum" that contains all the theme files.
 Copy this entire advforum directory (not just the contents) to your theme directory.
 If you use more than one theme with forums, copy it to each.
 3) Enable the advanced forum module at http://example.com/?q=admin/build/modules
 4) Optionally enable the user postcounts and markasread modules included in the package.
-5) Add the call to advanced forum to template.php.
+5) Add the call to advanced forum to template.php in your theme's directory.
 This is the hardest part because how it's done is different in every theme.
 Pick the method that best matches your theme:

 * If your theme is listed in the "themes" directory, and you have not modified the template.php that comes with your theme, you can try using the template.php found there.
 As themes get updated, these files may get out of date.
 If it doesn't work, try one of the methods below.